 Other collaboratorsRSP Architects, Dragages Singapore, BIG Ideas, BIG Landscape

-PhotographsBIG-Bjarke Ingels Group & VMW, BIG-Bjarke Ingels Group
+PhotographsBIG-Bjarke Ingels Group & VMW, Courtesy of BIG-Bjarke Ingels Group